ome/ngff/rfc/x/index.md

 appropriate **Reviewers** for an RFC and manage the communication between **Authors** and **Reviewers**.

-Note: The use of “Editors” in this document is intended as a placeholder.
+Note: The use of "Editors" in this document is intended as a placeholder.
 A future RFC will define the selection and removal of editors.
 Until that time, the sole editor is Josh Moore which has been the _de facto_ case since the inception of NGFF.